Blakintosh/gscode/client/README.md

 ## Release Notes

+### 0.1.2 beta (latest)
+* Fixed various syntax highlighting issues.
+* Fixed macro expansion behaviour with vector arguments.
+* Fixed an issue where dev blocks were not recognised in the top-level of a script.

-### 0.1.1 beta (latest)
+### 0.1.1 beta

-Minor tweaks and fixes.
+* Minor tweaks and fixes.

 ### 0.1.0 beta

-Initial public release.
+* Initial public release.
 Adds GSC & CSC language support, providing syntax highlighting and IntelliSense for preprocessor and syntactic analysis.

 ## Reporting Issues and Tweaks